-16 Note that 2 MAESTLOs (i.e., Nos.
+19 Note that 2 MAESTLOs (i.e., Nos.
 3 and 5) have relatively young ages.
 No. 3 has a very short e-folding timescale and a clear Balmer break in the SED, suggesting that its SFR is rapidly decreasing.
-On the other hand, No. 5 shows relatively weak Balmer/4000 Å break compared to the other MAEST-LOs and its e-folding timescale is highly uncertain.
+On the other hand, No. 5 shows relatively weak Balmer/4000 Å break compared to the other MAESTLOs and its e-folding timescale is highly uncertain.
+One exception is MAESTLO No. 5, which has a weak Balmer break as mentioned above.
+Its sSFR is consistent with the main sequence at the redshift.